pamelatech/scim-use-case-revamp/use_cases.md

    The SCIM scenarios are overviews of user stories designed to help clarify the intended scope of the SCIM effort.

 ### 2.2.
 Implementation Concepts
 #### 2.2.1.
+Basic Elements
+##### 2.2.1.1.
+SCIM Server or Service Provider
+   An HTTP web application that provides identity information via the SCIM protocol.
+   A SCIM Server is a RESTful API endpoint offering access to a data model that can be used to push or pull data between two parties.
+SCIM servers have additional responsibilities such as API Security, managing client identifiers & keys as well as performance management such as API throttling.

+##### 2.2.1.2.
+SCIM Client
+   A website or application that uses the SCIM protocol to manage identity data maintained by the service provider.
+The client initiates SCIM HTTP requests to a target service provider.
+   A SCIM Client is active software that can call one or more SCIM servers in order to push or pull data between two parties.

+#### 2.2.2.
 Roles/Constructs
-   Constructs are the operating parties that take part in both sides of a SCIM protocol exchange and help identify the source of a given Trigger.
+   Constructs are the operating parties that take part in both sides of a SCIM protocol exchange and have specific functions in the protocol.
    A specific element can have one or more constructs roles, depending on the type of services that is delivering in the SCIM architecture.
    So far, we have identified the following SCIM constructs:
    - **Resource Object (RO):** Is and object that is going to be manipulated (CRUD) by the different SCIM players, and in the end the ultimate goal to be pass across different systems and to make sure that consistent information is exchange.
 The Resource Object have attributes that are define by Schemas, an example of that is the SCIM Core Schema defines in [RFC 7643].